mmorana1/marcom/_talks/2015-October 27.md

 ---
-title: "Application Threat Modeling"
+title: "How to Stay One Step Ahead of a Fraudster's Threat"
 collection: talks
 type: "Talk"
-permalink: /talks/2008-November 23
+permalink: /talks/2015-October 27
-venue: "OWASP Cincinnati, OH, USA"
+venue: "Fraud Summit, The Tower hotel, London England"
-date: 2008-11-23
+date: 2015-10-27
-location: "Cincinnati, Ohio"
+location: "London, U.K."
 ---

-This presentation covers the topic of Application Threat Modeling (ATM) as a systematic approach to identifying security risks in software applications.
-It describes how ATM can be used at different stages of the software development lifecycle, from requirements to design to testing.
-The key steps of ATM include decomposing the application, identifying threats and vulnerabilities, analyzing attack vectors, and determining mitigation strategies.
-ATM helps prioritize risks and supports decision making around risk acceptance, avoidance, or mitigation
+The threat of fraudsters breaching organizations continues to escalate, presenting ever-evolving challenges.
+However, there are effective tools and strategies to combat these risks.
+By leveraging proactive risk analysis and adopting robust fraud detection and prevention measures, you can stay ahead of these threats.
+In this session, we will explore the growing wave of cyber threats targeting online banking, including account takeovers, wire fraud, and APT-like malware.
+We explain H=how a risk-centric threat modeling approach can uncover insights into the tools, tactics, techniques, and procedures employed by fraudsters.

-You can download the presentation slides [from here](https://www.slideshare.net/slideshow/application-threat-modeling-presentation/781073)
+You can download the presentation slides [from here](https://www.govinfosecurity.com/webinars/how-to-stay-one-step-ahead-fraudsters-threat-w-835)